Louisiana Alzheimer's Care Facilities

 Pontchartrain Health Care Center

-Pontchartrain Health Care Center is a dementia care home that provides services in Mandeville, LA and St. Tammany Parish county.
-Pontchartrain Health Care Center includes 182 secured dementia care units.
-Pontchartrain Health Care Center can be visited at 1401 Highway 190 in the 70448 zip code and provides amenities like a library, on-site nurse and emergency call system.
+Pontchartrain Health Care Center is a home for dementia and memory care which provides services in Mandeville, LA and St. Tammany Parish county.
+Pontchartrain Health Care Center offers 182 secured memory care units.
+Pontchartrain Health Care Center can be toured at 1401 Highway 190 in the 70448 zip code and provides amenities such as a library, dementia-tailored programs and emergency call system.

 List of Alzheimer's care, dementia care, memory care and assisted living facilities in Louisiana: